Raising and Caring for our Fresh Chicken

 Once the chickens are processed on our property, the customer is to pick up their fresh chicken.
 We will have a limited storage facility to house the birds.
 We will only sell whole chickens.
 Our chickens will be placed in a heat shrink bag to preserve the freshness as quickly as possible.

 Know your farmer and know your food.
 Eating fresh foods allows you to see that you are gaining the best nutrition for your body, creating a healthy body.
 The first time we have ever eaten fresh chicken was a memorable moment for our tastebuds.
 Right out of the oven, the chicken was juicy and golden brown.
 Whole chickens are one of the most popular items at the meat counter.
+Our chickens weigh between 4 to 8 lbs.
 We chose to raise pasture-raised chickens to ensure our chickens live out in our pasture to aerate and fertilize our land while giving the chickens a great source of food.

 We are going to implement a preorder plan for our fresh chicken.
 What this means is that when you preorder your chicken, you will make a $5.00 deposit per chicken.
-When it is time to pick up your chicken, you will pay the difference of $10.00 per chicken.
-I will take orders until February 28th.
-We will have several pickup locations in the southwest portion of Oklahoma.
-Several pickup locations will be in Altus, Frederick, Vernon, Wichita Falls, and Iowa Park.
+When it is time to pick up your chicken, you will pay the difference of $15.00 per chicken.
+We will have several pickup locations available in the southwest portion of Oklahoma for an additional fee.
+The pickup locations will be in Altus, Vernon, Wichita Falls, and Iowa Park.
 Our first batch will be available in mid to late April; we will have fresh chicken until mid-September.